lisaminh/lisaminh.github.io/_pages/friends.md

 Some people I know (people listed in no particular order):
 * [Anthony Chen](https://cygnari.github.io/), a grad student in applied math at UMich
 * [Joe Hollowed](https://jhollowed.github.io/pages/), a grad student in applied physics at UMich
-* [Alex Lojko](https://alexlojko.github.io/), a grad student in climate and space sciences at UMich
-* [Garrett Limon](https://sites.google.com/umich.edu/garrettlimon/home), a grad student in climate and space sciences at UMich
 * [Owen Hughes](http://owenhugh.es/), a grad student in climate and space sciences at UMich
-* [Alexander Bertoloni Meli](http://www-personal.umich.edu/~abertolo/), a number theory post doc in mathematics at UMich
+* [Alexander Bertoloni Meli](https://math.bu.edu/people/abertolo/), a number theory mathematics professor at Boston University
-* [Erika Hathaway](http://www-personal.umich.edu/~hathawae/), a grad student in space science at UM
+* [Erika Hathaway](http://www-personal.umich.edu/~hathawae/), a grad student in space science at UMich